National Insurance and state pension

 National Insurance – Class 3 voluntary contributions

 If you're unlikely to qualify for full state pension because you haven't made enough National Insurance contributions, it's possible to top up your contributions in some circumstances.

 Making voluntary Class 3 NICs allows you to fill gaps in your National Insurance contributions record.
 These are currently (2016-17) £14.10 a week, so a full year's worth of National Insurance contributions costs £733.20.

-You can normally go back a maximum six years to fill National Insurance contributions gaps.
-In all cases the maximum number of additional years you can buy is limited to six.
+You can normally go back a maximum of six years to fill National Insurance contributions gaps.
+In all cases, the maximum number of additional years you can buy is limited to six.

-Calculating the benefit of making additional NICs is quite complicated and depends on the qualifying threshold when you reach state pension age, as well as the number of years NICs you will have paid or be credited with.
-In all cases it is worth getting a state pension forecast from HMRC and advice from the Pensions Advisory Service before taking action.
+Calculating the benefit of making additional NICs is quite complicated and depends on the qualifying threshold when you reach state-pension age, as well as the number of years NICs you will have paid or been credited with.
+In all cases, it is worth getting a state-pension forecast from HMRC and advice from the Pensions Advisory Service before taking action.

 Class 3A National Insurance contributions